-- the child is offered a choice of activities during play sessions; - some children (i.e., those who will benefit) transition from individual to small group sessions; - the CA meets with the child on an emergency basis, in addition to their usual sessions: - the CA occasionally visits classrooms to become known to students or to promote the Primary Project goals; and - the CA is familiar with the social skills curriculum used in the classroom and makes reference to terms and concepts during sessions.
-(Program activities themselves, however, should not involve implementation of a "canned" curriculum.)
+- the child is offered a choice of activities during play sessions; - some children (i.e., those who will benefit) transition from individual to small group sessions; - the CA meets with the child on an emergency basis, in addition to their usual sessions; - the CA occasionally visits classrooms to become known to students or to promote the Primary Project goals; and - the CA is familiar with the social skills curriculum used in the classroom and makes reference to terms and concepts during sessions.
+(There should be special deliberation prior to selecting a "canned" curriculum for implementation.)